arijitdasgupta/floaty/README.md

 - `FLOATY_USERNAME` - Username for login (default: `admin` - **change this in production!**)
 - `FLOATY_PASSWORD` - Password for login (default: `floaty` - **change this in production!**)
 - `FLOATY_COOKIE_MAX_AGE` - Cookie expiration time in seconds (default: `259200` = 3 days)
+- `FLOATY_NO_AUTH` - Disable authentication when set to `true` (default: `false` - **use with caution!**)

 ## How It Works

 ### Event Sourcing

 All changes are stored as events in `data/{slug}.log` as JSON lines.
+This includes:
+- Manual additions and subtractions
+- Deletions (soft deletes with markers)
+- Edits (new events referencing original event IDs)

+Each event has a unique ID and timestamp, creating an immutable audit trail.

 ### Soft Deletes

 Deleting a transaction appends a deletion marker to the log.
 The event remains in the file but is filtered out when reading.

+### Event Editing

+Editing a transaction creates a new event with an `edited_id` field pointing to the original event.
+The system follows edit chains to display only the latest version while preserving the original timestamp and maintaining the full history in the log.

 ## API Endpoints